Property management digital payments: 5 ways to modernize multifamily receivables

 In addition to being quick-to-load and easy-to-navigate, your homepage should include a link to your payment portal above the fold.
 Online rent payments double when residents submit their application payments digitally.
 Are your application portal and payment portal easy to locate on your site?

 “Collecting the application payments online 24/7, whether our office is open or not, really was a differentiator for us in the marketplace”

 Property managers can reduce late payments without lifting a finger by setting up automated rent reminders to residents in the form of monthly emails, texts, and even in-app push notifications.

-After turning on automatic rent reminders for their residents, our clients saw average online rent payment adoption jump to over 60% portfolio-wide.
+After turning on automatic rent reminders for their residents, our clients saw average online rent payment adoption jump to 60% or more portfolio-wide.

-At Zego™, we provide a feature called Rent Cycle Automation.
-This helps you collect resident contact information and automate activation and rent reminder campaigns.
-One of the focal points is segmentation based on prior resident activity (smart reminders).
+At Zego, we help you collect resident contact information and automate activation and rent reminder campaigns.
+Our smart reminders will even automatically tailor the messaging based on resident activity such as move-in or remaining balance due.
 Below are a few examples.

 These integrated resident emails provide renters with a tokenized link, which allows for easy, one-click payments and account registrations.
 These digital communications help to remove friction during the payment process, and move the needle on your property management digital payments adoption.

 Need more ideas to boost property management digital payments?